 Lower risk of infections – Bacteria and viruses are less effective at traveling in the air that is kept moist.
 Anyone sitting in a room with moist air is at a much lower risk of catching the flu or a similar disease.

 Soft skin – Dry, cold air will soon pull moisture from the skin.
 This can lead to a variety of skin related issues, such as flaking, dullness, dryness and even accelerated aging.
 Keeping the air moist can prevent such problems.

 Vibrant houseplants – Adding a few houseplants to rooms throughout the home can help extract toxins from the environment.
 However, most types of houseplants will have difficulty thriving in a home with dry air.
 If the leaves on the plants are starting to look a little sick and droopy, a humidifier will inject enough moisture to keep them healthy.

-Protects furniture – Many homes with constant dry air are likely to have issues with damage to wooden furniture, such as cracks and splits in the doors and moldings.
+Protects furniture – Many homes with constant dry air are likely to have issues with damage to wooden types of furniture, such as cracks and splits into the doors and moldings.
 With the right moisture in the air, the wooden furniture in the home will be more efficient at maintaining its integrity.

 Cut heating costs – It is a fact that moist air feels a lot warmer in the home compared to dry air.
 So, with the regular use of a humidifier, there is likely to be less need to turn up the heating.
 This means the utility bills will be easier to manage throughout the year.